HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/v5008mq-configuration-guide.md

 	:alt: Set gateway settings
 	:class: border-black
 	```
-	- Enter the MQTT Broker Credentials to the Username and Password fields.
-See above section for obtaining the credentials from the Data Collector.
+	- Enter the MQTT Broker Credentials in the Username and Password fields.
+See the above section for obtaining the credentials from the Data Collector.
 	```{figure} /product/asset-tracker/media/config_tool_mqtt_creds.png
 	:alt: Add Hyperview MQTT credentials
 	:class: border-black